 $ echo Desktop >> ~/.hidden

-Install additonal Debian packages to give you a functional GNOME desktop.
+Install additonal Debian packages to give you a fully functional GNOME desktop.

 Enable the unattended installation of important upgrades.